Trismegiste/Php-Is-Magic/README.md

 ## Trait

 Traits are very powerful.
-I was very skeptical but now, with good conventions, I think it is THE real shit of PHP 5.4.
+At first I was very skeptical but now, with good conventions, I think it is THE real shit of PHP 5.4.
 They have the power of multi-inheritance and solving the diamond problem.

 ## Closure

-I'm talking about binded closures ie linked to an object, not lamba functions.
+I'm talking about binded closures i.e linked to an object, not lamba functions.
 Many design patterns (like strategy and template method) can benefit from closures.

 ## Parsing PHP with PHP

-There is a astonishing libray called nikic/PHPParser which does magic too.
+There is a wonderful libray called nikic/PHPParser which does magic too.
 Redefining and changing dynamically a class is possible but very slow.

 ## So what ?